 I will forever associate bronzer with my mum.
 I have early memories of her waltzing down the stairs on Saturday nights, bidding my sister and I adieu before heading out the door.
 But this isn't a tale of neglect (there was a babysitter, and the promise of ‘teas on knees’ in front of Stars in Their Eyes), it's one of obsession being born.

-When I hugged her, I could smell Guerlain Terracotta Bronzer (entwined with YSL Rive Gauche fragrance).
-You might not think it’s possible to smell bronzer, but the next time you’re in a hallowed beauty hall, slow your pace at the Guerlain counter and breathe deep.
+When I hugged her, I could smell Guerlain Terracotta Bronzer (mixed with YSL Rive Gauche fragrance).
+You might not think it’s possible to smell bronzer, but the next time you’re in a beauty hall, slow your pace at the Guerlain counter and breathe deep.
+Ahhh.
 It wasn’t just the smell though.
 I was fascinated – obsessed even – with the way her bronzer enriched her already olive skin.
 She radiated gorgeous.

 Subconsciously, I was hooked.
 In the years that followed, I tried anything that might be able to do something similar to my not-so-olive skin.
 There was the fake tan that made me look as if I'd bathed in Sunny Delight, the foundations that were three shades too dark, and every single bronzer Boots stocked: the Bourjois palette that looked like a bar of chocolate and opened out like a book; Benefit’s Hoola!; the Pout compact – RIP – in its bubblegum pink cardboard case.